trnd1337/Discord-Username-Checker/README.md

 # Discord Username Availability Checker

-A Python bot that automatically checks the availability of random Discord usernames and sends the results to a Discord channel via a bot.
+A Python tool that automatically checks the availability of random Discord usernames and sends the results to a Discord channel via a bot.

 ---